If your guitar sound is constantly drowning out the vocal sound then try out these few things next time you’re in trouble.

 If the guitar is too hissy and distorted it can just be taking attention away from the vocal because it sounds like shit.

 Use a low-pass filter to cut out all the high frequencies you don’t need in the guitar.
 You might find it cleans the guitar sound up and helps it sit better with the vocal

 3. Cut the guitar where the vocal sits

 The simplest EQ trick to make room for the vocal is to cut the guitars in the area from 900 Hz – 4 kHz or so.

 That’s where the intelligibility of the vocal sits.
 If you cut the guitar there it will compete less in those areas that are dominant for the vocal sound.

 4. Help the guitar cut through somewhere else

 If that makes the guitar sound weaker, then sweep around the frequency spectrum and find a frequency where the guitars cut through without getting in the way of the vocal.

 If you’ve done the previous three steps it’s just a matter of sweeping around the frequency spectrum with a boost on the guitar while listening to the vocal.
 Find a spot where the boosts don’t mask the vocal sound but help the guitar cut through the mix.

 Be patient with this step because it’s not the easiest one to do.
-Once you get the hang of it you’ll have a whole new world of EQ possibilities available to you.
+Once you get the hang of it you’ll have new world of EQ possibilities available to you.